CoroamaDianaMihaela/Java/README.md

 - Shows expenses by person
 - Shows expenses by category and month

-The program uses the libraries java.awt and jawa.swing for the GUI part.
+Libraries such as java.awt and jawa.swing are used for the GUI part.